KellyWidjaya/cp1404practicals/prac_02/REFLECTION.md

 ## What do you need to stop or change in your work for this subject overall so far?

-I need to watch lecture videos more consistently and stop skipping parts while doing the practical task, I should read everything carefully before starting the code.
+I need to watch lecture videos more consistently and stop skipping parts while reading the practical task, I should read everything carefully before starting the code.

 ## What are you currently doing poorly for practicals in this subject that you will change?